giovanniboscu/continuous-section-field/docs/aes/README.md

 > **Note:** At high discretization levels the relative error in $U_y$ stabilises
 > near zero ($\sim 10^{-4}\,\%$).
-This residual level reflects the numerical precision of the independently selected reference integration grid, which in this case corresponds to 2001 points, rather than a modelling inconsistency..
+This residual level reflects the numerical precision of the independently selected reference integration grid, which in this case corresponds to 2001 points, rather than a modelling inconsistency.

 The continuous stiffness representation enables this convergence study.
 With a fixed discrete table - as in the original NREL reference definition, which provides properties at 11 stations [[16]](#NREL_5MW) - the structural description is tied to the prescribed stations and its axial resolution cannot be refined independently.
 The continuous representation decouples the member definition from its numerical discretization: the same YAML input can be sampled at any resolution, allowing convergence toward the reference solution to be progressively assessed.